- Original Translation

 Who does happily embrace

-The heaven’s deep light as her very own,
+The heaven’s brightest light as her very own,

-Where all those who long for salvation must run.
+Where those who hunger for salvation must run.

-Love will surely once again my woes dispel.
+Once more, Love surely will my burden dispel.

-There are those who will throw all away
+There are those who will throw everything away,

 When they will go and join the spirits blessed,